-Larry Harrison enters his sixth season on the Mountaineer basketball staff and third as associate head coach after he was promoted in July 2010.
+Larry Harrison enters his eighth season on the Mountaineer basketball staff and fifth as associate head coach after he was promoted in July 2010.

 Harrison served as head coach at Hartford from 2000-06, earning America East Coach of the Year honors in 2006.
 He led Hartford to a third-place conference finish in 2002, 2003 and 2006 and semifinals of the conference tournament in 2002, 2003 and 2004.
 Hartford had the nation’s second-best total win increase from 2001 to 2002 with four wins in 2001 to 14 wins in 2002.